 Oculus Browser supports using the Google Chrome (or other Chromium compatible browsers) developer tools to debug sites on your Oculus Quest device.
-This lets you access all of your familiar tools including the console, timeline, profiler, DOM viewer, etc. You’ll also be able to see a snapshot of what’s on screen in the headset right from your computer screen.
+This lets you access all of your familiar tools including the console, timeline, profiler, DOM viewer, etc. You’ll also be able to see a visual snapshot of what’s on screen in the headset right from your computer screen.